 Our journal has the latest information from around the world about ME/CFS, research and managing life with the illness.
 Talking Point also covers what has been happening locally and within our organisation.
 We make this available in both digital and hard copy.

-Our seminars are open to the public and feature presentations from health professionals, researchers and other experts.
+Our in-person seminars are open to the public and feature presentations from health professionals, researchers and other experts.
 Special events are held when visiting speakers come to Adelaide.

 Seminars also provide a friendly opportunity for people to catch up over afternoon tea, in an environment that accommodates the special needs of our community.